minhhy2801/KanbanBoard/README.md

     </div>
 ```

-Click the Save button, and then click Activate App to create the App.
+Click the **Save** button, and then click **Update App** to create the App.

 ## Customizing with JavaScript

-The javascript & css files (getListTasks.js, createTaskModal.js, updateTask.js, style.css) and the libraries used inside it will need to be uploaded to the JavaScript files for PC section of the JavaScript & CSS settings of the App.
+The javascript & css files **(getListTasks.js, createTaskModal.js, updateTask.js, style.css)** and the libraries used inside it will need to be uploaded to the JavaScript files for PC section of the JavaScript & CSS settings of the App.
 Refer to the [Customizing Kintone with JavaScript & CSS](https://get.kintone.help/hc/en-us/articles/115001237528-Customizing-Kintone-with-JavaScript-CSS#App) article in the Kintone Help Center for information on uploading JavaScript files and libraries to an App.

-Libraries within the Kintone CDN: Specify by URL
+Libraries within the Kintone CDN: Specify by URL .
 - [SweetAlert](https://sweetalert.js.org/guides/)
 	- https://unpkg.com/sweetalert/dist/sweetalert.min.js

 Once all files have been uploaded, the settings should look like the following.

 ![listFiles](./screenshot/listFiles.png)

-Click the Save button, and then click Update App to update the App.
+Click the **Save** button, and then click **Update App** to update the App.